DBE and Entrepreneurship

 In 2021, WTS formed an Entrepreneurship Committee to sustain and grow women business ownership and provide a support network for business owners to learn, grow, and promote their businesses and leadership careers.

-- The Entrepreneurship Mentorship Subcommittee kicked off the first webinar in a three-part series on Business Ownership on September 16, 2021.
+The Entrepreneurship Mentorship Subcommittee kicked off the first webinar in a three-part series on Business Ownership on September 16, 2021.
 The session was geared towards those with an entrepreneurial spirit who considered starting their own business, or were in the first 5 years of business ownership.
 Panelists discussed the right time is to branch out on your own, financial considerations of business ownership, and how to identify your sphere of influence.
-“Take advantage of mentor protégé groups and become a lifelong learner.
-Understand the statistics on small business ownership and specifically what percentages you fall into demographically.” - Bridgette Beato

 Additional Resources: SCORE is a nonprofit organization dedicated to helping small businesses launch, grow and achieve their goals through education and mentorship.

-WTS International recently submitted formal comments for the proposed rule to the Disadvantaged Business Enterprise and Airport Concession Disadvantaged Business Enterprise Program Implementation Modifications.
+In 2022, WTS International submitted formal comments for the proposed rule to the Disadvantaged Business Enterprise and Airport Concession Disadvantaged Business Enterprise Program Implementation Modifications.

 Recommendations included: